Local Government and Social Care Ombudsman: Complaints about the Local Government Ombudsman

 Complainants dissatisfied with the way an LGO investigator deals with a complaint have recourse to the LGO's complaints procedure.
 It will try to resolve complaints quickly and directly with the person or section of its service concerned, but if not resolved a service complaint will be considered by a senior manager.

 Judicial review

-Although the Local Government Ombudsman case decisions can't be appealed directly to any external authority, judicial review can be sort through the high court if the ombudsman acts contrary to the law that govern it or the decision made is deemed Wednesbury unreasonable.
+Although the Local Government Ombudsman case decisions cannot be appealed directly to any external authority, judicial review can be sought through the high court if the ombudsman acts contrary to the laws that govern it or the decision made is deemed to be Wednesbury unreasonable.
 Costs can be claimed if the challenge is successful.
 Judges do not overturn decisions of the Local Government Ombudsman but can require the Ombudsman to reconsider.
 For example, in 2022, one case concerning the ombudsman went before the High Court for judicial review, namely Milburn, R (On the Application Of) v The Local Government and Social Care Ombudsman [2022], and the high court found that the ombudsman was wrong to refuse to consider cases where the local authority had claimed to have acted when they had not.